From bustling souks to desert dunes and ancient kasbahs - discover when and how to visit this land of rich culture and warm hospitality safely

 Specialties: Berber tagine, almond pastries.

-Activities: Explore the historical sites of Meknes, including Bab Mansour and the Mausoleum of Moulay Ismail, and visit the ancient Roman ruins of Volubilis.
+Activities: Explore historical sites including Bab Mansour and Mausoleum of Moulay Ismail, visit ancient Roman ruins of Volubilis.

 Specialties: Olive dishes, local wines.